Online Dominating Set: The Cost of Being Online

-holds for the strict competitive ratio. \end{proposition} \begin{proof} We need to consider only the case of $\gamma(G) = 1$, since otherwise there is nothing to prove, and thus there is a vertex $v$ adjacent to every other vertex of $G$.
+For item~(\ref{off-ac-dscds}), we only need to consider the case of $\gamma(G) = 1$, since otherwise there is nothing to prove, and thus there is a vertex $v$ adjacent to every other vertex of $G$.
 Since after the arrival of any vertex, \aparent increases the size of the dominating set by at most one, it suffices to prove that, immediately after some vertex has been processed, there are two vertices not selected by \aparent.
 First note that once $v$ is selected, \aparent does not select any other vertex and thus we can assume that $v$ is not the first vertex.
 Suppose that $v$ arrives after $v_i$, $i\geq 2$.
 The vertex $v_i$ has not yet been selected when $v$ arrives, and $v$ is dominated by $v_1$, so there are two vertices not selected.
 The last remaining case is when $v$ arrives as the second vertex.
 In this case we distinguish whether $v_3$ is adjacent to $v_1$, or not.
 If $v_3$ is adjacent to $v_1$, then $v$ is not selected, there are two vertices not selected ($v$ and $v_3$), and we are done.
 If $v_3$ is not adjacent to $v_1$, then \aparent selects $v$ when $v_3$ arrives.
-No further vertex will be added to the dominating set, concluding the proof. \end{proof}
+No further vertex will be added to the dominating set, concluding the proof.